 While of course our place in the ocean was marked through pinpoint accurate GPS when you are out at sea, with no landmasses visible the timelessness of the ocean is combined with a sense of placeless-ness as the ship plungers, up down and across the surface.
 Blue Ontology (a photo of the sea taken twice a day between Australia and China) was an attempt to find a visual language to capture where we had been and what that looked like, to mark in a diary the geographic formations I was feeling underfoot, and seeing roll out in front of me.

 Blue Ontology was exhibited as part of The Place Between at the Mission to Seafarers, Melbourne, 2018.
-It has been shortlisted for the Nillumbik Prize and will be exhibited at Montsalvat, Melbourne, 2019.
+It was shortlisted for the Nillumbik Prize and re-exhibited at Montsalvat, Melbourne, 2019.